-We received last instalment of the BFSS grant (£2500 of £19,910) for the joint project with Child Rescue Nepal towards our teacher training projects.
-Parvathi Foundation donated £1350 towards the education of our boys in Birgunj.
+We received a £30,000 grant from the Gwyneth Forrester Charitable Trust towards the cost of our Street Children programme.
+This has helped with running of the children's home, child helpline and the day care centre.
 We are hoping to make a long term partnership.
-We also received a number of individual and corporate donations, these mainly came from smaller campaigns that our supporters organised for us, and also through some of our volunteers that have visited the projects and then in return raised funding for us.
+We also received a number of individual donations, these mainly came from smaller campaigns that our supporters organised for us, our digital G obal Giving campaigns, and also through some of our volunteers that have visited the projects and then in return raised funding for us.

 We also continue to receive the Google Grant which allows us to place advertisements worth \$10,000 on Google every month.
-Thanks to this grant we are able to find experienced teachers, promote our events and get sponsors for children from poorest families in Nepal.
-We also received PR support worth £2000.
+Thanks to this grant we are able to find experienced volunteers, promote our events and help children from poorest families in Nepal.
+We also received PR and marketing support worth £4000.